 A clay coloured stool may indicate a bile duct obstruction.
 A yellow stool that is greasy or particularly foul-smelling may be indicative of malabsorption of fats.

 OK, not actually rainbow-coloured poops, but if you have been eating large amounts of dark, vibrantly-coloured foods (eg. blueberries, beets, kale, or items with food colouring) your stool may reflect it.

 If your poop is trying to tell you something, listen up, and talk to your doctor.
 Sure, bowel health isn’t exactly cocktail party conversation, but the subject shouldn’t be so taboo that you ignore important signs of potentially serious health issues.
-If you are one of the many Canadians who are concerned about their bowel health, monitor your bowel movements so that you can identify and manage issues before they become serious medical problems.
+If you are one of the many Canadians who are concerned about their bowel health, monitor and identify your bowel movements and talk about them with you Medisys On-Demand team, before they become serious medical problems.
 If you are digitally-inclined, you may even want to try a bowel movement tracking app, such as Poop Diary, Bowel Mover Pro or PoopMD!

 1https://www.badgut.org/information-centre/a-z-digestive-topics/constipation/.
 2http://www.healthline.com/health/diabetes/diabetes-and-diarrhea#overview1.
 3https://www.uptodate.com/contents/approach-to-the-adult-with-chronic-diarrhea-in-resource-rich-settings.
 4http://www.cnn.com/2016/09/25/health/fecal-bacteria-obesity/index.html.